 Weight management, heart health, muscle and joint health—these are the things that likely come to mind when you think about the benefits of exercise.
 But what if we looked beyond the physical advantages to those that impact our mental and emotional well-being?
-The question is one researchers from the University of California recently asked.

 Based on brain scans taken during the exercise sessions, researchers determined that the vigorous activity led to an increase in the levels of certain brain chemicals—specifically the neurotransmitters glutamate and gamma-aminobutyric acid (GABA), which are linked to mood and emotion as well as memory.

 The team at UC Davis believes their findings may benefit individuals suffering from mild to moderate depression, in part because lower levels of glutamate are often seen in depressed patients.
 They plan to continue studying the connection between brain chemicals and exercise.